ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - when you create a new account, it creates a completely new Azure tenant, without resources or even a subscription
     - you can hook the tenant up to an app and use the tenant to authenticate and register the app's users
     - once you register your app on the AD account, you get a client ID to put into your app
+    - then you activate tokens for the application (under Authentication)
     - your app sends a request to your AD account and the AD account sends back a token to the redirect URI that you specify in the AD account application

 ### Azure Access Control